 ARTICLE 3 – MEMBERSHIP

-3.2 Agree to adhere to the club bylaws.
+3.2 Members will agree to adhere to the club bylaws.

-3.5 Are in good standing in terms of conduct.
+3.5 Members are required to maintain good standing in terms of conduct.

 3.6 Members must reside in Canada for at least 6 months of the year and must maintain a Canadian postal address.
 Grandfather clause is applied to current members that have moved from Canada but are still active with the Chapter.